Preface

 This book takes a computational approach, which has several advantages over mathematical approaches:

 • I present most ideas using Python code, rather than mathematical notation.
-In general, Python code is more readable – also, because it is executable, run it and modify it to develop deeper understanding.
+In general, Python code is more readable – also, because it is executable, the reader can run it and modify it to develop deeper understanding.

 • Each chapter includes exercises readers can do to develop and solidify their learning.
 When you write programs, you express your understanding in code – while you are debugging the program, you are also checking your understanding.